matthewdias/kitsu-updater/README.md

 ### Supported Sites

-- Anime Haven
+- Anime Haven*
 - Anime Twist
-- Crunchyroll
+- Crunchyroll*
-- Daisuki
+- Daisuki*
-- Funimation
+- Funimation*
-- Hulu
+- Hulu*
 - KissAnime
-- Masterani
+- Masterani*
 - MoeTube
-- Netflix
+- Netflix**
-- VIZ
+- VIZ*

+\* These sites do not support automatic updating, and must be manually updated via the popup

+** Netflix support is only for the new interface, which has not rolled out to all users yet

 ### Development